Nearata/myanimelist-rest-api/README.md

 ## Caching

 This project uses `SQLite` to store JSON responses for `7 days` (manually checked).
-We use `Peewee` as driver to comunicate with SQLite database.
+We use [ORM](https://github.com/encode/orm) as driver to comunicate with SQLite database.

 ## Configuration